mjkim41/mjkim41/README.md

 ### A little about me...
 Helllo!
 I'm learning the ropes of software development through a Full Stack Developer bootcamp💻.
 I'm really excited about this career transition!  😃<br/><br/>

+### 🎓 Education
+- Bachelor's Degree in International Commerce and Spanish - Hankuk University of Foreign Studies(한국외국어대학교)

 ### Previous Experiences
 - 5 years of work experience as a Sales Analyst
 - 2 years of experience working in a multinational company, and 6 months of internship experience at a Korea company's Colombian branch   <br/><br/>